 - The University of Georgia will award 1.2 Continuing Education Units (CEUs) or 12 Continuing Education units (CEs) upon successful completion of Capital Improvement Program.

 - University of Georgia CEU transcripts are available at any time upon written request.

 Certification or Licensure Information:

-This course qualifies as an elective in the completion of and the maintenance of the Local Finance Officer Certification Program for local government personnel in the State of Georgia.
+This course meets a Level I core course requirement in the Local Finance Officer Certification Program for local government personnel in the State of Georgia.